russellkelly/SR_Demo_Repo/README.md

 Amend the variables in the file below to match your topology :

 TopologyVariables.yaml file.
-(THIS IS THE ONLY FILE THAT NEEDS TO BE AMENDER)
+(THIS IS THE ONLY FILE THAT NEEDS TO BE AMENDED)

 Change the following in TopologyVariables.yaml: